 We are very proud to have our very own school parliament.
 This is an opportunity to hear the views of all pupils through a democratic process.

 Each class has two members of parliament.
 The members of parliament are responsible for collecting the views and issues raised in their classes.
-The MPs meet with the Head of school each half term, to discuss their views and share their findings.
+The MPs lead the bi-weekly meetings.
+They take minutes and are supported by the Deputy Headteacher, who chairs the meeting, to discuss their views and share their findings.

 A special 'Polling Day' takes place to vote for the MPs.
 Children listen to the speeches of the children wishing to represent our school and then vote for those they feel would make successful MPs.
 The election process takes place every year and the children place their votes in the ballot boxes.
 These are then counted and the results are revealed in an assembly.